-The development plan is concerned with the future aims and objectives of the school and how they are to be achieved; that includes matching the school's objectives and targets to the resources expected to be available.
+The SIP is concerned with the future aims and objectives of the school and how they are to be achieved, that includes matching the school's objectives and targets to the resources expected to be available.
 Plans should be kept relatively simple and flexible.
 They are the "big picture" within which more detailed plans may be integrated.

-The form and content of the development plan are matters for the school to decide but due regard should be given to the matters included within the guidance to academies and any annual guidance issued by the ESFA.
-Each year the Headteacher will agree a planning cycle and timetable with the Governing Board which allows for:
+The form and content of the SIP are matters for the school to decide, but due regard should be given to the matters included within the guidance to academies and any annual guidance issued by the ESFA.
+Each year the Headteacher will agree a planning cycle and timetable with the Board of Trustees which allows for:

-- a review of past activities, aims and objectives "did we get it right?" - definition or redefinition of aims and objectives "are the aims still relevant?" - development of the plan and associated budgets "how do we go forward?" - implementation, monitoring and review of the plan "who needs to do what by when to make the plan work and keep it on course" and - feedback into the next planning cycle "what worked successfully and how can we improve?"
+- A review of past activities, aims and objectives "did we get it right?"; - Definition or redefinition of aims and objectives "are the aims still relevant?"; - Development of the plan and associated budgets "how do we go forward?"; - Implementation, monitoring and review of the plan "who needs to do what by when to make the plan work and keep it on course"; and - Feedback into the next planning cycle "what worked successfully and how can we improve?".